Painter, Sculptor, Furniture designer

 Format: Originally recorded on 3 sound discs.
 Reformatted in 2010 as 11 digital wav files.
 Duration is 4 hr., 53 min.

-Collection Summary: An interview of John Cederquist conducted 2009 April 14-15, by Mija Riedel, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at Cederquist's studio, in San Clemente, Calif.
+Collection Summary: An interview of John Cederquist conducted 2009 April 14-15, by Mija Riedel, for the Archives of American Art's Nanette L. Laitman Documentation Project for Craft and Decorative Arts in America, at Cederquist's studio, in San Clemente, California.

 Biographical/Historical Note: John Cederquist (1946- ) creates fine art furniture and wood sculpture.
 Cederquist is known for using trompe l'Âil in his work.
 He was educated at Long Beach State University and teaches at Saddleback College.